openshift-cs/rosaworkshop/OSD4/8-networking.md

 ```

 #### 5. Scale pods via Deployment definition
 Let's change our microservice definition yaml to reflect that we want 3 pods instead of the one we see.
-Download the [ostoy-microservice-deployment.yaml](/yaml/ostoy-microservice-deployment.yaml) and save it on your local machine.
+Download the [ostoy-microservice-deployment.yaml](/yaml/ostoy-microservice-deployment.yaml) and save it on your local machine, if you didn't do so already.

 - Open the file using your favorite editor.
 Ex: `vi ostoy-microservice-deployment.yaml`
 - Find the line that states `replicas: 1` and change that to `replicas: 3`.
 Then save and quit.